Continued growth at Port Opua, New Zealand’s largest clearance port, has led to the expansion of the Bay of Islands Marina, from 250 berths to 400.

 A new sealed car park will replace the old metalled car park area.
 This will improve the visual appearance of the area and reduce dust.
 It will also reduce traffic conflict as it will be clearly marked out.

-The town of Kawakawa in the Bay of Islands is set to be transformed through the development of a major Visitor Centre that exploits the town’s connection with the celebrated artist Friedensreich Hundertwasser.
+The town of Kawakawa in the Bay of Islands is set to be transformed through the creation of a new arts, culture and environment Centre that celebrates the town’s connection with Austrian artist Friedensreich Hundertwasser and the rich culture in the area.

-This economic regeneration initiative will enhance the town’s ability to benefit economically from the already significant flow of tourist traffic attracted to; the Hundertwasser Toilets, the Bay of Islands Vintage Railway and the Twin Coast Cycleway.
+This economic regeneration initiative will enhance the town’s ability to benefit from the already significant flow of visitors attracted to the Hundertwasser Toilets, the Bay of Islands Vintage Railway and the Twin Coast Cycleway.

 The community-driven initiative has been 18 months in planning and has required negotiation with multiple landowners.
-It now has had the full support of the community, iwi, FNDC and NRC to get to this stage.
+It now enjoys the firm support of the community, iwi, FNDC and NRC.

 Previously there was no acceptable access arrangement to this land that would allow the development to proceed.
-By working with Mr Patel, an adjoining landowner, who was previously unable to develop his site as NZTA would not permit access/egress of SH1, we have formulated a solution acceptable to all parties.
-A one-way system will be developed whereby access is through Mr Patel’s site and egress will be through the FNDC site.
+By working with an adjoining landowner, who was previously unable to develop his site as NZTA would not permit access/egress from State Highway 1, we have formulated a solution acceptable to all parties.
+A one-way system will be developed whereby access is through the landowner’s site and egress will be through the FNDC site.

-It will aid the creation of a regional Hundertwasser tourism circuit linking the Whangarei Museum, the toilets, the visitors centre and Kaurinui.
-This could be promoted both domestically and Internationally
+It will aid the creation of a regional Hundertwasser tourism circuit linking the Whangarei Museum, the Kaurinui development (where Hundertwasser is buried) and the original toilets/and Te Hononga in Kawakawa.
+This could be promoted both domestically and internationally.

 It will take advantage of the growth in cruise ship numbers in the Bay of Islands, and will become part of the coach circuit created for these tourists.

 The real foundation of the project is the community.
 Community ownership and use of the development is fundamental to its success.
-FNHL has engaged with all sectors of the community and across all age groups.
+FNHL and the project partners have engaged with all sectors of the community.
 Everyone will have some involvement in the design and development of both the town square and the adjoining park to ensure they feel part of what will be a significant transformation.

 Far North Holdings has entered into a commercial agreement with the Copthorne Hotel and Resort Hokianga to redevelop and expand its accommodation.
 We will build 10 high-end units on adjacent land which we will own and lease back to the hotel.